jordan-castro/easyjs/README.md

 # easyjs
 easyjs is a general purpose programming language that compiles to JS and WASM.
 JavaScript has a huge ecosystem and runs natively in the browser.
-JS algondside with WASM, Macros, and types becomes really powerful.
+JS alongside with WASM, macros, and types becomes really powerful.

 ## ECMAScript version
-Easyjs uses the ECMAScript 2020 version (ES11).
+easyjs uses the ECMAScript 2020 version (ES11).
-This means that new features being added to ECMAScript will not be oficially supported.
+This means that new features being added to ECMAScript will not be officially supported.
 But a smart person could include them in their project using macros and the `javascript{}` statement.

 > [!WARNING]
-> This language is still in development we are currently on v0.4.4
+> This language is still in development we are currently on v0.5.0

 ## Install
 To install you have a few options.